sh4mbhavi/Sentinel-E/README.md

 ## What is Sentinel-E?

-**Sentinel-E is a self-contained Security Operations Centre (SOC) in a box.** It ingests a live stream of host and network telemetry, runs a behavioural detection engine whose rules are mapped to the MITRE ATT&CK framework, correlates findings across the cyber kill chain, and streams prioritised alerts to a professional real-time web console — no page refresh, no polling, no batch jobs.
+**Sentinel-E is a self-contained Security Operations Centre (SOC) in a box.** It ingests a live stream of host and network telemetry, runs a behavioural detection engine whose rules are mapped to the MITRE ATT&CK framework, correlates findings across the cyber kill chain, and streams prioritised alerts to a professional real-time web console, no page refresh, no polling, no batch jobs.

 It ships with a complete **IoT cyber range**: a deliberately vulnerable smart-camera admin panel as the target, a scripted adversary that drives a genuine seven-stage intrusion, and the blue-team detection stack that catches every stage live.
-Every alert on the dashboard is produced by the detection engine reasoning over real telemetry — nothing is pre-recorded or faked.
+Every alert on the dashboard is produced by the detection engine reasoning over real telemetry, nothing is pre-recorded or faked.

 Two ways to run it: